 Aerospace Engineers’ #1 Priority: Efficiency

-The predominant concern of aerospace engineers is Efficiency.
-Metcar highly-specialized graphite achieves this by:
+The predominant concern of aerospace engineers is efficiency.
+Metcar's highly-specialized graphite achieves improved efficiency by:

 - Increasing the service life of airplanes